marcpfuller/edgex-docs/docs_src/design/adr/0018-Service-Registry.md

 responsible for seeding the configuration of all of the core and support services into Consul prior to any of the services being started.

-This release actually preceded usage of TOML for configuration files, and instead just used a flat key/value format, with keys converted from legacy Java property names (e.g. meta.db.device.url ) to Camel[Pascal]/Case (e.g. MetaDeviceServiceURL).
+This release actually preceded usage of.yaml for configuration files, and instead just used a flat key/value format, with keys converted from legacy Java property names (e.g. meta.db.device.url ) to Camel[Pascal]/Case (e.g. MetaDeviceServiceURL).

 I chose the config key mentioned above on purpose: